CodebyCyrus/CodebyCyrus/README.md

     • Spearheaded data-driven digital marketing campaigns, optimizing SEO across websites and product pages, culminating in a remarkable 80% elevation in search engine rankings.<br/>

-    • Digital marketing: SEO of the site and products along with creating more than 200 exclusive Instagram posts and designing a beautiful template for the posts.<br/>
+    • Crafted a captivating assortment of 200+ exclusive Instagram posts, resulting in an impressive 20% surge in website traffic and a significant 15% boost in merchandise trades.<br/>

  - Full Stack Engineer and WordPress Developer<br/>